signalbean/Parch/README.md

 # Parch

 A fast CLI for fetching and applying wallpapers from Konachan.
-Built with Rust → lightweight, cross-platform, zero-nonsense.
+Built with Rust → lightweight.

 ## ✨ Features